Students, Student Organizations, and Campus Programming

 Residents will need to make a reservation ahead of time in order to use the kitchen.
 Each kitchen will be allotted a maximum capacity based upon the size of the room (see building capacity guidelines).
 Residents are expected to follow guidance for reservations, maximum capacity, cleaning, and mask usage while using the kitchen.

 Each laundry room will be allotted a maximum capacity based upon the size of the room.
 Residents will be expected to check for machine availability online using Laundry View before taking their laundry to the laundry room.
 If the laundry room has reached its maximum capacity upon your arrival, wait outside of the laundry room until others have left.

 Residents are expected to keep their presence in the laundry room to a minimum and leave the laundry room promptly after loading and unloading machines.
 Students should avoid congregating in the laundry room.
 Folding and organizing laundry may not occur in the laundry room.

 Parlors, Multipurpose Rooms, and Additional Lounges

-Parlors, MPR’s, and any additional lounges in residential houses will be closed during Phase 1.
-Usage and reservation of parlors will be allotted during Phase 2.
+Parlors, MPRs, and any additional lounges in residential houses will be closed through the first week of classes.
+Usage and reservation of parlors will be allotted starting in the second week of classes.
 Each House will post its own room capacities, no room may exceed 10 people at one time.
 Masks are required.